techidaily/site-games-able/source/_posts/decoding-twitch-platform-features-and-usage-tips.md

 ### What Are the Little Icons Posted in Chat?

  Twitch emotes are fun little icons used to liven up the chat and convey a certain message.
 For example, the "Kappa" emote is used when saying something sarcastic, while the "PogChamp" emote is used when the streamer does something impressive or exciting.
-You can view all of Twitch's native emotes on the[Twitch Emotes website](https://twitchemotes.com/) .
+You can view all of Twitch's native emotes on the [Twitch Emotes website](https://twitchemotes.com/) .

- There are many[ways to get Twitch emotes](http://www.makeuseof.com/tag/more-twitch-emotes-options/) , but you'll mostly get them when you subscribe to streamers.
+ There are many [ways to get Twitch emotes](http://www.makeuseof.com/tag/more-twitch-emotes-options/) , but you'll mostly get them when you subscribe to streamers.
 Streamers who have reached the Affiliate or Partner level on Twitch can upload their own emotes.

 ## Try Your Hand at Twitch